- Teacher Certification Map

 Step One: Prerequisite Coursework

-The first step to getting certified as a teacher is choosing a specialization and/or grade level and earning your bachelor's degree.
-Pennsylvania requires that certified teachers at a minimum have a bachelor’s degree with at least a 3.0 GPA and have completed an approved program of teacher education.
-Keep in mind, however, that Pennsylvania currently has a two-tier certification system.
+The first step in becoming a certified teacher in Pennsylvania is choosing a specialization and/or grade level preference and earning your bachelor's degree.
+Pennsylvania requires that certified teachers have at least a bachelor's degree, have earned a 3.0 GPA and have completed an approved teacher education program.
+Keep in mind that Pennsylvania currently has a two-tier certification system.
 Level I is the first tier of certification and is valid for six years of teaching service.
 By the end of these six years, you must complete at least 24 credits of post-baccalaureate coursework to obtain your Level II certification, or second tier certification.

 Pennsylvania does not have credit hour requirements, but does have subject requirements.
 Each teacher education program will have its own set of coursework requirement to complete the program.